16 Years Running a Business: What Actually Worked

 Is specialization really better than being a generalist?

-What’s the best way to build a professional network?
+What’s the best way to build a professional network that actually generates revenue?